EntropyString/JavaScript/README.md

 As described in [Efficiency](#Efficiency), `entropy-string` automatically generates random bytes using the `crypto` library.
 But you may have a need to provide your own bytes, say for deterministic testing or to use a specialized byte generator.
 The `random.string` function allows passing in your own bytes to create a string.

 Suppose we want a string capable of 30 bits of entropy using 32 characters.
-We pass in 4 bytes to cover the 30 bits needed to generate 6 base32 characters:
+We pass in 4 bytes to cover the 30 bits needed to generate six base 32 characters:

   ```js
   import {Random} from 'entropy-string'